hyprwm/hyprland-wiki/content/configuring/core/config-options.md

 title: Config options
 ---

-This page documents all the "options" of Hyprland.
+This page documents all of Hyprland's "options".
 For binds, monitors, animations, etc. see the sidebar.

 Please keep in mind some options that are layout-specific will be documented in the layout pages and not here.
 (See the Sidebar for Dwindle/Scrolling/Master/Monocle/Custom layouts)